 All footwear provides some insulation but none guarantees protection; open-toed shoes and sandals provide the least safety.

-Special thanks to Blair Sorrel of StreetZaps.com who has kindly given us permission to reprint this article here.
+Special thanks to Blair Sorrel of StreetZaps.com (site no longer active) who has kindly given us permission to reprint this article here.

 For more information about Aussie health issues see the Australian Shepherd Health & Genetics Institute (ASHGI).